Skip to navigation Skip to content

 4

-For job seekers managed under the Targeted Compliance Framework only, identify if the job seeker may have received relocation assistance to start work with the employer of the job that the compliance action is related to.
+For job seekers managed under the Targeted Compliance Framework only, check if relocation assistance has been flagged in the workflow.

 5